dotnet/csharplang/proposals/low-level-struct-improvements.md

 The `scoped` annotation also means that the `this` parameter of a `struct` can now be defined as `scoped ref T`.
 Previously it had to be special cased in the rules as `ref` parameter that had different *ref-safe-to-escape* rules than other `ref` parameters (see all the references to including or excluding the receiver in the span safety rules).
 Now it can be expressed as a general concept throughout the rules which further simplifies them.

-In addition to parameters the `scoped` annotation can be applied to locals or `struct` instance methods.
-These annotations have the same impact to lifetimes when applied to locals.
-For locals these annotations concretely define the lifetimes and override the lifetime that would be inferred via the initializer.
+The `scoped` annotation can also be applied to the following locations:

+- locals: This annotation sets the lifetime as *safe-to-escape*, or *ref-safe-to-escape* in case of a `ref` local, to of *current method* irrespective of the initializer lifetime.
+- `struct` instance methods: This annotation sets the type of `this` to `scoped ref T`.
+This is the default value but it is useful in the case the overall `struct` type is declared as `unscoped` (detailed [below](#return-fields-by-ref)).

 ```c#
 Span<int> ScopedLocalExamples()